Read Acts 2:1-21.

 A gift with a price?
 What is this nonsense?
 The secret is that the price (your self) is itself a gift.
 God created you.
 God inspires you to give yourself, if indeed you are so inspired.
 And the ability to give yourself is itself a gift to you, as it results in your rediscovery of your true self.

 Do you want to receive the Holy Spirit?
 Give.
 Sell all.
 Give up your hopes and dreams and desires for this world.
 Give up your hope for respect or appreciation or comfort or achievement or pleasure or safety or wholeness.
 Give up your desire to serve God effectively.
 Give up your desire to be an outstanding Christian.
-Give up even your desire for salvation.
+Give up even your desire for salvation--let it instead be a desire that God's will be done in you.
 Empty yourself of self, so that there is room for the Holy Spirit.
 Then wait, patiently, in the city of peace, for the rushing wind, for the spirit of holiness, for the spirit of power, for light, for life, for love.

 - Tauler, Sermon 26 (Pentecost II)